 Teachers these days really struggle with ADHD kids.
 They don't sit still, they're easily distracted they don't obey orders and they have far too much energy.
 Little wonder teachers want to drug them.
 Some say ADHD is an imaginary mental disorder.
 Some say, "These kids just need a belt applied to their hindquarters."

 As an ADHD kid myself, I can tell you what these kids need and that ain't it.
 What they need is time.
-Modern educators and parents have convinced themselves that because kids can learn things at an incredibly young age that they ought to.
+Modern educators and parents have convinced themselves that because kids can learn things at an incredibly young age that they ought to learn school stuff when they are very young.
 I wonder why no one seems to have wondered whether all that early learning capacity wasn't designed for something else besides learning numbers, shapes, ABC's and quotations from Voltaire.

 Kids have to learn an incredible lot of stuff in an incredibly short period of time.
 They start out totally self-centered eating machines, unable to walk, talk, do higher math or diagram sentences.
 So, of course they have to have the ability to learn quickly.
 Children pick up languages at an incredible rate for instance and they need all their available brain power to do so.